sergio-arreola/fantasy-planner/README.md

 ## 📄 License

-This project is released under the MIT License.
+This project is released under the MIT License with the Commons Clause— permission granted for personal/non-commercial use only.
+Commercial use, distribution, or derivative works require a separate license from the author.
 See [LICENSE](LICENSE.txt) for details.